jakobzhao/geog458/labs/lab01/readme.md

 ![](img/front-page.png)

 4\.
-After you successfully push the local repostory to github.
+After you successfully push the local repository to github.
 You can visit the website at `https://[github_username].github.io`.
 For example, I can vist the website at `https://geovizlabtest.github.io`.
 Usually, the URL will automaticaly navigate to the default page under the root of the repo.
-Usualy, the name of the default page is `index.html`.
+Usually, the name of the default page is `index.html`.

 ![](img/front-page-index.png)